-Although you can secure unsecured loans without collateral, you may find it easier to get approved with poor credit if you provide collateral.
-With collateral, you may get a lower interest rate, but it will still probably be higher than if you had good or excellent credit.
+Although you can get an unsecured personal loan without collateral, you may find it easier to get approved with poor credit if you provide collateral.
+You may also get a lower interest rate with collateral, but it will still probably be higher than if you had good or excellent credit.

 1. OneMain Financial

 Since 1912, OneMain Financial has been providing bad credit personal loans.
 Loan amounts range between $1,500 and $25,000 with a typical APR range between 25.10% and 36.00%

-Although the lender does look at your credit history, it is more interested in the collateral that you are able to put up for secured loans.
+OneMain looks at your credit history.
+However, they are more interested in the collateral you can put up for secured loans.
 With OneMain, you can use a car, truck, camper, RV, or motorcycle as collateral for your secured loan.

-OneMain requires that you visit a physical branch to discuss your loan options with a professional and bring in certain documents.
-After your loan is funded, you will have a variety of payment options to make your life easier including through an app, through the mail, at a physical branch, and some Walmart locations.
+OneMain requires you to visit a physical branch to discuss your loan options with a professional and bring in certain documents.
+Then, after they fund your loan, you will have various payment options to make your life easier, including through an app, through the mail, at a physical branch, and some Walmart locations.